 Michael treats his clients as unique individuals with their own distinctive concerns impacting their lives.
 He greatly honors the trust he is given by them to help them navigate difficult times and unexpected life changes.
 The decision to start the journey towards healing and reconciliation demonstrates a great deal of courage and resolve by you.
 Together we can discern a path towards a more balanced and joyful life.

-Michael has more than a decade of experience helping couples navigate their way to healthier relationships.
-This often includes working with them to improve their communication patterns through utilization of the Enneagram and the Myers-Briggs personality inventory.
-Michael also commonly teaches couples to effectively engage in productive conflict while encouraging them to promote and accept grace for one another.
+Michael also has over a decade of experience helping couples navigate their way to healthier relationships.
+This often includes working with them to improve their communication patterns through utilization of the Enneagram and the Myers-Briggs inventory.
+Michael commonly teaches couples to effectively engage in productive conflict while encouraging them to promote and accept grace for one another.

 Many of Michael’s clients often learn that being vulnerable in psychotherapy is both difficult and risky.
 However, through our work together, the rewards for taking that next step forward frequently include improved mood; lower anxiety; healthier communication patterns; and greater clarity when making important decisions.
-Michael's special clinical interests include treating symptoms of anxiety, depression, men’s issues, and relationship problems.
+Michael's special clinical interests include treating symptoms associated with anxiety and stress using Somatic-informed strategies.